-- With the exception of ERJ aircrafts, all aircraft types are equipped with onboard wheelchairs in order to facilitate disabled passengers' movements between the seats and toilet.
+- All aircraft types are equipped with onboard wheelchairs in order to facilitate disabled passengers' movements between the seats and toilet.

 - Flight attendants will offer assistance to passengers with disabilities in getting to/from seats during boarding and/or disembarkation; taking or placing carry-on baggage or other assistive devices; and getting to/from the toilet during the flight.

 Flight attendants are not permitted to provide feeding assistance, assistance within the lavatory or assistance at seat with defecation and/or urination functions, and medical services.
 If your medical condition requires that others provide you with these types of care, we recommend that you arrange for a nurse to accompany you

 All our aircrafts are equipped toilets for passengers with disabilities, which have installed service bells, handrails, and no-skid floors inside.
 Some aircrafts have extended 60 inch toilets, or have installed curtains in order to assist disabled passengers.
 Please go to the Cabin Guide and view each type of aircraft's Seating Plan for details.

 We offer pre-ordering special meals for guests with religious or health dietary requirement; we also provide special meals for vegetarian, infant and small children.
 Please select a meal from China Airlines Special Meal listing 24 hours before flight departure and feel free to contact China Airlines local reservation office, we will do our best to make arrangement for you.